VS Code via Code-Server

 Establish the SSH tunnel#

 Follow the instructions in the output file.
-Open a new terminal/powershell/PuTTy window ON YOUR COMPUTER and use the command:
+Open a new terminal/powershell/PuTTy window ON YOUR COMPUTER and use your version of the tunnel command from your job output file (e.g., code-server.job.12345678).
+The following is an example:

 ... provide UWNetID password